APPAREL PRODUCTION EXPLANATIONS

 It is really helpful that we receive a correct sewn garment sample for trims, construction, and details.
 We will use it as a visual aid and quality guide for calculating the most correct estimate possible.

-OPM prefers digital patterns to be compatible with Accumark Software (8.5 or higher).
-We will be adding more software packages in the future.
+OPM accepts digital patterns to be compatible with Accumark Software (8.5 or higher).
+We plan to add more software packages in the future.
 These patterns can be sent to us via email, flash drive, or CD.
-Preferably these patterns will be graded and have size codes and alteration tables already in place.
-If they are not we can perform these steps for you but there will be additional charges for these services.
-If digital patterns are not available, we can accept paper patterns, but there will be additional charges to digitize those patterns.
+These patterns should be graded and have size codes and alteration tables already in place.

 Tech Packs vary radically in the industry.
 Some are simple one page documents and others have many pages of very detailed notes.
 The best way of describing a tech pack is that it should contain all the necessary components and information needed to manufacture your garment.
 It serves as the blue print for the design.
-(We are developing with PaaT Inc. a computer readable Smart Tech Pack with embedded videos and animated drawings, hopefully to be released in 2018) It is typical for a designer to consult with the pattern maker, grader, and technical designer when producing the tech pack.
+It is typical for a designer to consult with the pattern maker, grader, and technical designer when producing the tech pack.
 If necessary, you could outsource this function to a third party designer.
 The tech pack usually contains the following items:

 A detailed sketch (preferred Adobe Illustrator), or detailed photos showing accurate depictions of all construction.
 Please include front and back sketches or photos and any close ups or angles that help convey the design details.